Hi, I’m Jeremy

 what I do

 I’ve always pursued an interest in graphic design using raster editors like Photoshop.
 Shown here is some of my work for the Pokémon Club at the University of Washington.
-Whether in print or on social media, these promotional materials are aligned closely with my personal design ethos of prioritizing functionality, such as in the conscious decision to always write important information clearly in both language and font.
-My experience with different mediums also affects my approach to such functionality; a poster meant for printer paper might have white borders to account for the margin some printers leave.
+Whether in print or on social media, these promotional materials are aligned closely with my preference to prioritize readability, writing important information clearly in both language and font.
+My experience with different mediums also affects my approach to functional design; a poster meant for printer paper might have white borders to account for the margin some printers leave, where a digital-only poster has eye-catching information centered to display even when cropped.

 More coming soon!